JaredLBailey/JaredLBailey.github.io/_posts/2023-05-21-predicting-customer-loyalty.md

 # Data Overview  <a name="data-overview"></a>

-We will be predicting the *loyalty_score* metric.
-This metric exists (for half of the customer base) in the *loyalty_scores* table of the client database.
+I ultimately predicted the customer loyalty score.
+As a reminder, this metric exists for half the customer base.

-The key variables hypothesised to predict the missing loyalty scores will come from the client database, namely the *transactions* table, the *customer_details* table, and the *product_areas* table.
+The key variables hypothesised to predict the missing loyalty scores come from the the transactions, customer_details, and product_areas tables.
+I merged these tables together, creating a single dataset.

-Using pandas in Python, we merged these tables together for all customers, creating a single dataset that we can use for modelling.

 ```python